OrnellaGrigolato/Siami_WaterPark/README.en.md

 - Validation of all data in the purchase form using regular expressions.
 - Mobile-friendly interface.
 - Use of Context to store and pass information.
-- [Unsplash](https://unsplash.com/es) API call to use photos in an image gallery.
 - Product data stored in [Firebase](https://firebase.google.com/?hl=es), call to its API to display it to the user.

 <br/>